caesarxuchao/kubernetes/examples/openshift-origin/README.md

 allow_privileged: true
 ```

-Now spin up a cluster using your preferred KUBERNETES_PROVIDER
+Now rebuild the Kubenetes and spin up a cluster using your preferred KUBERNETES_PROVIDER

 ```shell
 $ export KUBERNETES_PROVIDER=gce